psu-cmg/cmg-site/content/lab/safonova.md

 tags = ["university park"]

 # Lab summary to display on homepage.
-summary = "development of computational tools for comparative and personalized immunogenomics and studies adaptive immune systems and responses"
+summary = "Development of computational tools for comparative and personalized immunogenomics and studies adaptive immune systems and responses"

 # Optional image to display on homepage.
 image_preview = ""